bearz-sh/qtr/README.md

 A flexible task runner that lets you write common tasks in TypeScript using Deno.

-QTR allows one to run shell tasks or use Deno's built in functionality, Deno's std library, npm modules (that currently run in deno), or other deno/es 6 modules.
+QTR allows one to run shell tasks or use Deno's built in functionality, Deno's std library, npm modules (that currently run in deno), or other deno / es 6 modules.

 Deno will allow anyone to share tasks through es6 modules which can be imported just by using the import keyword or function.